 Understanding how Child Care Subsidy works in Australia is important for ensuring accessibility and affordability for families who need to access child care services.
 Here is everything you need to know about this beneficial government payment, including the changes that came into place from March 2022 meaning a higher CCS payment for families with more than one child under the age of 5.

 Hi Everyone.
 This article is a guest post written by Liz from Teaching Brave at www.teachingbrave.com.
-Liz is an early childhood teacher and director of multiple Sydney child care centres, as well as a budding writer since she started her own website this year.
+Liz is an early childhood teacher and director of multiple Sydney child care centres, as well as a budding writer since she started her own website last year.
 I’ve gotten to know Liz a bit over the past year, and have been helping her with her website build.
 I am really enjoying the content she produces on early childhood and parenting in general, as well as her journey to Financial Independence.
 She has done incredibly well to run her site with her total views hitting the tens of millions with some viral posts on social media, as well as her ability to juggle full time work with being a single mum.
 I think this struck a chord with me as I came from a single parent household, so I can really identify with some of her struggles as a single mum as our family went through a lot of the same stuff too.
 She is an expert on early childhood matters and is very savvy financially, especially when it comes to things like family tax benefits and child care subsidies.
 We actually had a great chat about the Child Care Subsidy, so I asked her if she would mind putting it in writing for the blog – and she did!
 Enjoy

 Introduction to Child Care Subsidy